Data Protection Information

 Please also note that only the person whose name is printed on the ticket is entitled to use local public transport.
 Only printed tickets are valid for local public transport.

-Your ticket as a business card (Lead Success).
+Your ticket as a business card (Lead Success, Lead & Track)

 The contact details you provide when registering can be accessed via the code on an admission ticket.
 This gives you the opportunity to provide your contact details to the person you are talking to by allowing them to scan the code on your admission ticket.
 With this consent, Messe Frankfurt will then provide your contact details to your contact person.
 The legal basis for this is point (a) of Article 6 (1) GDPR.
 Our service provider MES Messe Elektro Service has been commissioned with the implementation.